 (Learning for our Sales Process: different stakeholders have different priorities ;-) )

-Charging at the office / on business trips
+Charging at the office and on business trips

 After having/enjoying the car for a while and looking for charging stations near to the Office in Bonn, I noticed that going by car to the office was not an option.
 All charging stations around are luxury stations: the price per kWh is double or three times the price you are paying at home.